apache/solr-sandbox/CROSSDC.md

 Implementing the Solr CrossDC involves the following steps:

 1. Apache Kafka Cluster: Ensure the availability of an Apache Kafka cluster.
 This acts as the distributed queue interconnecting data centers.
 2. CrossDC Solr Plugin: Install this plugin on each node in your Solr cluster (in both primary and backup data centers).
-Configure solrconfig.xml to reference the new UpdateProcessor and set it up for the Kafka cluster.
+   1. Configure `solrconfig.xml` to reference the new `MirroringUpdateProcessor` and set it up for the Kafka cluster.
+   2. Optionally configure `solr.xml` to use `MirroringCollectionsHandler` and `MirroringConfigSetsHandler` if necessary.
 3. CrossDC Consumer Application: Install this application in the backup data center, then configure it for both the Kafka and Solr clusters.

 ### Detailed Configuration & Startup

 #### CrossDC Producer Solr Plug-In

+##### Mirroring Updates

 1. Define the sharedLib directory in solr.xml and place the CrossDC producer plug-in jar file in this directory.
     **solr.xml**